facebook/react/packages/react-events/docs/Focus.md

 ### onFocusVisibleChange: boolean => void

 Called when the element receives or loses focus following keyboard navigation.
 This can be used to display focus styles only for keyboard interactions.

+### onFocusWithinChange: boolean => void

+Called when the element or a descendant changes focus state (i.e., after `onBlur` and `onFocus`).

+### onFocusVisibleWithinChange: boolean => void

+Called when the element or a descendant receives or loses focus following keyboard navigation.
+This can be used to display focus styles only for keyboard interactions.